thesfb/Flask-Based-Reflex-monitor-using-Arduino/README.md

 ### Arduino Code

-Check the `arduino-code` folder for a sample Arduino code that can be used with this project.
+Check the `arduino file` folder for a sample Arduino code that can be used with this project.

 ## Project Structure

 - `app.py`: Main Flask application.
 - `reaction.py`: Module containing the reaction time calculation logic.
 - `templates/`: HTML templates for rendering the web pages.
-- `arduino-code/`: Folder containing a sample Arduino code.
+- `arduino file/`: Folder containing a sample Arduino code.